Welcome to ‘Ceri Thomas Art’, my first solo website.

 My Rhondda-born father and Barry-born mother had met at Cardiff Art School.
 They went on to the Royal College of Art, which is how I came to be born in London.
 There, they were taught by Frank Dobson (1888-1963) and Margaret Leischner (d 1970) and they became very close friends with the Festival of Britain furniture designer Ernest Race (1913-64) and his long-lived wife Sally who was a remarkable woman.

 It was only years after we, the Thomas family, had returned to Wales to live (when I was twelve) that I came to realise that the two contrasting south Wales places into which my parents were born – the one mountainous and the other coastal – were once so intimately connected.
 They had been created by the Ocean Coal magnate David Davies of Llandinam (1818-90) whose company had built the Parc and Dare collieries, Barry Docks and the direct railway link between them.

 In 1999, I was the winner of the Gwyn Alf Williams Memorial Award (organised by Academi / The Welsh Academy and co-sponsored by BBC Wales, HTV and S4C).
 In 2008 and 2011, I spoke at the Hay festival.

 I have periodically contributed to and appeared on television, radio and the internet as an artist, art historian and curator.

 In 2014, I was one of four contributors to the Tate’s video short ‘Animating the Archives: Josef Herman, Sketches of Wales’.

 You will find an illustrated entry on me in ‘Post-War to Post-Modern: A Dictionary of Artists in Wales’ (Gomer 2015).
 I served on the editorial board for the book from 2002 to 2015.

-My interests in art, art history, curation and Wales have become professional and passionate ones.
+My interests in art, art history, curation and the cultures of Wales, London and Florence have become professional and passionate ones.